MicrosoftDocs/win32/desktop-src/WinAuto/content-of-descriptive-properties.md

 ---
 title: Content of Descriptive Properties
-description: The IAccessible interface provides descriptive properties, which describe various aspects of an object. ms.assetid: 'e6c1d1a3-417d-4aea-abac-f84a55f666b7'
+description: The IAccessible interface provides descriptive properties, which describe various aspects of an object. ms.assetid: e6c1d1a3-417d-4aea-abac-f84a55f666b7 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Content of Descriptive Properties

-The [**IAccessible**](iaccessible.md) interface provides descriptive properties, which describe various aspects of an object.
+The [**IAccessible**](/windows/win32/oleacc/nn-oleacc-iaccessible?branch=master) interface provides descriptive properties, which describe various aspects of an object.
 Some of these properties are content specific; other properties have content consisting of descriptive text that is provided by the server.
 The type of information for each property varies depending on the object.

 The following topics describe information that clients obtain from these properties.
 They also provide servers with suggestions for choosing content.